Tax system

 Salzkammergut, Austria (Nick Brundle Photography/Moment via Getty Images)

-Since 1 October 2022, Austria’s Eco-social Tax Reform Act has introduced a carbon tax, initially set at €30 per ton and scheduled to rise to €55 by 2025.
-To soften the financial impact and prevent companies from relocating, the government introduced measures such as a climate bonus that entities can be offset against tax returns and support for high-energy-use companies.
+Since 1 October 2022, Austria’s Eco-social Tax Reform Act has introduced a carbon tax, initially set at €30 per ton.
+In 2025, the rate has risen to €55.
+To soften the financial impact and prevent companies from relocating, the government introduced measures such as a climate bonus that entities can offset against tax returns and support for high-energy-use companies.

 Several green incentives are also funded by Municipal Credit (Kommunalkredit Public Consulting – KPC) or organizations like the Austrian Promotion Agency (FFG).
 Examples of these schemes include: